pruthvi2340org/terraform-google-private-gke/README.md

 # This module with comes with argo-cd installation

 # Release 1.0.0
-Description added with the inital requirements for CD infrastructure creation
+Description added with the initial requirements for CD infrastructure creation

 ```
 project_id = ""